BBrocklebank/Fitness4Ever/readme.md

     - Vs Code was used as the main editor for the project
   <br>
-- Materialize
+- Bootstrap 4

-    - Materialize was used to assist in the layout, styling and responsiveness of the site
+    - Bootstrap 4 was used to assist in the layout, styling and responsiveness of the site
   <br>
 - Git